aaronjhutchens/aToys/ReadMe.txt

 Nothing interesting.
-Just learning some C++ fundamentals, starting with Mediator classes and the dicking about with some (advanced?) pointer and reference shiz.
+Just learning some C++ fundamentals, starting with Mediator classes and then dicking about with some (advanced?) pointer and reference shiz.